Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: System Setup

-The subject performed $6$ trials for the moving experiment of each object, where each trial was executed along its corresponding predefined path, as shown in \autoref{fig:system} (b).
-During the first trial t1, the object was moved from the initial position P0 to the position P1, followed with another five trials to move the object clockwise until it was returned to the initial position P0.
+The subject performed $6$ trials for each object, where each trial was executed along its corresponding predefined path, as shown in \autoref{fig:system_b}.
+During the first trial t1, the object was moved from the initial position P0 to the position P1, followed with another five trials to move the object clockwise until it was returned to the initial position P0, leading to $6$ trials in total.
 After moving all objects in the clockwise order, the second session of counterclockwise started after a 15-minute break.
+The break meant to help the subject refresh and to maintain focus on the task in the second session.
 The interval between consecutive audio cues was set to 4 seconds for all objects.
-The entire experiment for the 6 trials per object including the instructions, took about 37 seconds.
+The entire experiment for the 6 trials per object, i.e. moving one object around the rectangle, took about 37 seconds including the instructions.
+In our experiments, each trial t, constitutes all four distinct phases.
+Participants begin each trial in a resting position and then proceed to reach for an object.
+Following the reach, they execute a grasp and transport the object to its next predetermined location.
+Upon successfully placing the object at its designated spot, participants release it and return their hand to the initial resting position, thus marking the completion of the trial and the re-entry into the resting phase.